 Tips for parents and guardians on A-level results day

-Supporting a child or young person through their A-level results can be daunting.
+Supporting someone through their A-level results can be daunting.
 If they haven't done as well as they’d hoped, don’t panic, we’ve put together a parents and guardians guide for how to cope on the day.

 It’s taken months of hard work and now the results are in.
-Your child or the young person you're supporting may have done exactly as they’d hoped to, or they may have missed out on the grades they want.
+The person you're supporting may have done exactly as they’d hoped to, or they may have missed out on the grades they want.

 Or they may decide university is not for them and you can help them plan their next steps.